asgunzi/Math_proofs_cardboard_paper/README.md

 ![](Images/Sierp01.jpeg)

-Then we divide it in 4 smaller triangles and cut off the middle one.
+Then we divide it into 4 smaller triangles and cut out the middle one.

 ![](Images/Sierp02.jpeg)